Vis4Sense/student-projects/2024-2025/readme.md

 # To Do
 ## Manasi and Abhay
+1. (online) database storage
+2. universe:
+   3. need to find a list of all the stocks
+   4. nasdaq
+   5. start with stocks with small market capticals
+6. update the binary classification to predict when a big price change, like 5% in 5 minutes, will happen
+7. train a model for each coin and one model with all the coin
+   8.
 1. **(4 Feb 2025) Get a feeling what the change range is for the daily top movers are like, 10%, 50%, or 200%?**
    1. collect the everyday top movers for the last year or more (this will be the training data, with the highest time resolution)
    1. focus on the short term only, a few hours, max one day